kerezsiz42/scanner-operator2/README.md

 ### Development Workflow

-We can change the default `imagePullPolicy` from `Always` to `IfNotPresent` implicitly by changing the image tag to `dev` instead of `latest` in our Makefile.
-Doing this will prevent Kubernetes to always try to pull the image when we run `make deploy` later.
-We will also set a proper Github Container Registry address, so that later we can push the built image there to be used by the packaged version of our software.
+We can change the default `imagePullPolicy` from `Always` to `IfNotPresent` implicitly by changing the image tag from `latest` to `dev` in our Makefile.
+Doing this will prevent Kubernetes from always trying to pull the image when we run `make deploy` later.
+We will also set a proper GitHub Container Registry address so that we can push the built image there to be used by the packaged version of our software.

 ```Makefile
 IMG ?= ghcr.io/kerezsiz42/scanner-operator2:dev